How to Resolve Privacy Issues When Flying Drones

 The FAA’s drone laws focus on keeping the national airspace safe.
 They also protect people and property on the ground.

-The FAA is working on a system to identify drones and hold pilots accountable.
+The FAA has worked on a system to identify drones and hold pilots accountable.
 We will explore this further later.
 In the meantime, state and city governments have created their own drone laws.
 These laws focus on privacy, safety, and security issues linked to drone use.

 The biggest challenge of complying with these state or city-specific laws is that they can be very different across borders.